 - Ensure that the “about” details align

 Confirming employer information

 - When vetting employers, know that employers who have a residential address or an industry size of 1-10 are likely just getting started, so this is not usually a cause for concern.

 - Tip: instead of simply Googling an address, try searching the company name and the address together, and this can help you validate if the address is registered to the company!

-- Keep in mind that employers are human, too!
+- Please account for human error!
 If you see an error that may just be an oversight, such as a website that ends in ".ocm" instead of ".com", chances are, this is not a reason to be suspicious, and probably just a typo.

 - Communicate directly with the employer about your concern/observation by adding a comment on the company profile, in the Employer Approval box.
 The employer will receive a notification about your comment and have a chance to make the needed changes or otherwise address your concern directly.